franckalbinet/my-drl-udacity-nanodegree/8-p1-navigation/Report.md

 In this chapter, we compare both DQN vs. DQQN (with same hyperparameters).

-We first compare the rolling mean:
+We first compare the rolling mean.

 <img src="img/mean-dqn-ddqn-compared.png" width="500" />

-Then the rolling standard deviation:
+Then the rolling standard deviation.

 <img src="img/sd-dqn-ddqn-compared.png" width="500" />

 ## Ideas for future work